-EHV Applicant Name: Household without dependent children (complete one form for each adult in the household) Household with dependent children (complete one form for household) Number of persons in the household: This is to certify that the above named individual or household meets the following criteria based on the check mark, other indicated information, and signature indicating their current living situation- Check only one box and complete only that section Living Situation: place not meant for human habitation (e.g., cars, parks, abandoned buildings, streets/sidewalks) The person(s) named above is/are currently living in (or, if currently in hospital or other institution, was living in immediately prior to hospital/institution admission) a public or private place not designed for, or ordinarily used as a regular sleeping accommodation for human beings, including a car, park, abandoned building, bus station, airport, or camp ground.
-Description of current living situation: Homeless Street Outreach Program Name: This certifying agency must be recognized by the local Continuum of Care (CoC) as an agency that has a program designed to serve persons living on the street or other places not meant for human habitation.
-Examples may be street outreach workers, day shelters, soup kitchens, Health Care for the Homeless sites, etc. Authorized Agency Representative Signature: Date:
+EHV Applica ant Name: Household without dependent children (complete one form for each adult in the household) Household with dependent children (complete one form for household) Number of persons in the household: ertify that the above named individual or household meets the following criteria based on the s, other indicated information, and signature indicating their current living situation- Check only one box and complete only that section w fc a the person(s) named above is/are currently living in (or, if currently in hospital or other institution, was living in immediately prior to hospital/institution admission) a public or private place not designed or, or ordinarily used as a regular sleeping accommodation for human beings, including a car, park, bandoned building, bus station, airport, or camp ground.
+Homeless S treet Outreach Program This certifyir program des may be stree ng agency must be recognized by the local Continuum of Care (CoC) as an agency that has a signed to serve persons living on the street or other places not meant for human habitation.
+Examples et outreach workers, day shelters, soup kitchens, Health Care for the Homeless sites, etc. Agency Representative Signature: Ð: TDC G was living in immediately prior to ho operated shelter as follows: ospital/institution admission) a supervised publicly or privately Emergency Shelter Program Name: C's Housing Inventory Chart submitted as part of the most recent rotherwise be recognized by the CoC as part of the CoC inventory Authorized Agency Representative Signature: Date who are homeless.
+Loss of such as currently receiving financial and supportive services for persons ssistance would result in a return to homelessness (ex. rograms, residents of Permanent Supportive Housing Programs Housing Inventory Chart submitted as part of the most recent rotherwise be recognized by the CoC as part of the CoC Immediately prior to entering the household's curresiding in: rent living situation, the person(s) named above was/were emergency shelter O OR a place unfit for human habitation Authorized Agency Representative Signature: Date: